All posts

 • Free re-edits.
 Always cap revisions in writing (1–2 rounds is standard).
 Anything past that is hourly.

 • Mileage giveaways.
-The IRS standard mileage rate exists for a reason — bake it into the quote past your local radius.
+The Internal Revenue Service (IRS) standard mileage rate exists for a reason — bake it into the quote past your local radius.

 • Forgetting licensing.
 A photo used in a national ad campaign is worth multiples of an MLS listing.
 Don't sign away usage rights for the same flat rate.